emadmoenes/Egypt-Tourist-Guide/README.md

 - **Suggested Places to Visit**: Displays attractions in a grid view.
 - **Popular Places Section**: Displays horizontally scrollable cards for popular attractions.
   - Each card includes:
-    - Image of the place
+    - Image of the place.
-    - Name of the place
+    - Name of the place.
-    - Governorate name
+    - Governorate name.
-    - Discribtion
+    - The place's description.
-    - A favorite icon (toggle on/off)
+    - A favorite icon (toggle on/off).

 ### 4. Governorates Page
 - Displays a list of governorates.